Gatwick Airport Community Trust

 The Trust is dedicated to supporting local communities through the funding of projects within those communities most affected by the airport and our operations.

 As part of our legal commitment with our local authorities, we make an annual donation to the Gatwick Airport Community Trust.
 Local community groups and charities can apply for grants for specific projects.
 The Trust also receives money raised through noise fines set by the Government on aircraft that infringe any noise limits at Gatwick.

-In 2016 GACT awarded grants to 137 different projects, totalling over £192,000.
-Beneficiaries ranged from scouts and village halls to museums, sports clubs, choirs, theatre groups, pre-schools, the elderly and people with disabilities.
+This year GACT awarded grants to 102 different projects totalling over £207,000.
+The majority of grants ranged from £1,000 to £5,000 and beneficiaries ranged from scouts and village halls to sports clubs, choirs, theatre groups, pre-schools, the elderly and people with disabilities.

 Applications for grants are assessed by a board of nine trustees who all bring local knowledge and expertise to the Trust ensuring that the money is used to the maximum benefit of the local community.
-For more information take a look at the website www.gact.org.uk or email: firstname.lastname@example.org.
+For more information and to see the full list of grants awarded please go to www.gact.org.uk.

-The Gatwick Airport Community Trust runs independently from the Gatwick Foundation Fund.
+The Gatwick Airport Community Trust is separate to the Gatwick Foundation Fund.